-The Company has an outstanding claim for settlement for typhoon damages from Charter Ping An Insurance Corporation.
+The Company has an outstanding claim for typhoon damages from Charter Ping An Insurance Corporation.
 Pursuant to the Insurance Code, the Company is entitled to interest on its claim at a rate twice the ceiling prescribed by the Monetary Board beginning March 12, 2010, 90 days from the date the Company has filed the claim.
 On August 17, 2016, the Company received ₱58.9 million as partial settlement.
-The Company, however, has continued to legally pursue the remaining outstanding balance of ₱157.5 million as at March 31, 2016.
+The Company continues to legally pursue the remaining outstanding balance of ₱157.5 million as at December 31, 2017.
+The court proceedings for the remaining claims were remanded to the Regional Trial Court of Malolos City in accordance with the resolution issued by the Court of Appeals on February 13, 2018.
 Management and its legal counsel believe that the ongoing litigation on the remaining claims will not result in any significant adverse impact on the Company's financial condition and results of operations.